Shop With Confidence: FREE Growing & Glowing Promise

 Made in the Shade!

 This is a unique microclimate within your landscape that offers so many interesting opportunities!
-While it may seem that there are so many plants to choose from, having simple recipe plans to build from certainly make it easier to find a starting point!
+While it may seem that there are so many plants to choose from, having simple recipe plans to build from certainly makes it easier to find a starting point!

-Each of these plants will thrive in the full to partial shade, making them perfect for that spot in the landscape where you haven't been able to get anything else to grow.
+Each of these plants will thrive in full to partial shade, making them perfect for that spot in the landscape where you haven't been able to get anything else to grow.

 Create your new shady outdoor room, enliven an overcast foundation, or fill in that troublesome area beneath large trees with lush color today!
 You’ll learn it’s easy if you follow NatureHills.com’s recipes for success!